UnistCse20171338/Data_for_alt.CHI/README.md

 If you use this dataset, **please cite the accompanying paper**:

-> Jung, W. (2025). *The Being Beyond the Borderline, Neurotypical 2e: An Autoethnography of Self-Structuring with AI.*
+> *The Being Beyond the Borderline, Neurotypical 2e: An Autoethnography of Self-Structuring with AI.*
-> Submitted to CHI 2026, alt.CHI track.

 ---